arthur-ai/bench/docs/source/setup.md

 cd bench
 git checkout docs-cleanup # TODO: DELETE ONCE WE ARE MERGED INTO MAIN

-# tell the local UI where to
+# set the BENCH_FILE_DIR environment variable to point to the example test suite data
 export BENCH_FILE_DIR="./examples/bench_runs/"

-# launch the UI
+# launch the bench UI
 bench
 ```
+You will see a url for a local server that you can copy and paste into your browser to navigate the UI.

 Viewing examples in the bench UI will look something like this:
 <p align="center">
 <img src="./_static/img/Bench_UI_Screenshot.png" alt="Examples UI" width="750"/>

-When you want to view the local UI for your own test suites going forward, make sure your `BENCH_FILE_DIR` environment variable is configured to point to the location of your new test runs.
+When you want to view the local UI for your own test suites going forward, make sure your `BENCH_FILE_DIR` environment variable is configured to point to the location of your new test runs, and run `bench` from the command line.

 ## SaaS (Coming Soon!)